The Italian Film Festival USA is organized by the Italian Film Festival of St. Louis, a 501 (c)(3) non-profit organization.

 The Italian Film Festival USA believes that the audience's judgment of films is very important.
 Thus, we provide our spectators with a ballot before each film where they rate the film from 1 to 5 stars (5 being the highest).
 After the film screening, the ballots are collected and an average rating is calculated.
 At the conclusion of the festival, the film with the highest score is announced as winner of the Best Film Award.
 To see a list of the Best Films selected in our previous editions, visit our IMDB page:

 During the 2017 edition, in eight locations, we asked the audience to select the Best Italian Short Film from a program of seven titles (http://italianfilmfests.org/shorts.html).
 "Bellissima" by Alessandro Capitani was selected as the best 2017 short film.

-Five best shorts will be selected to be screened during the 2017 edition of the Italian Film Festival USA.
-The locations in which the short films will be screened are Detroit, Pittsburgh, and Boulder.
+Between five and eight shorts will be selected to be screened during the 2017 edition of the Italian Film Festival USA.
+The locations in which the short films will be screened are Detroit, St. Louis, and Pittsburgh.
 Additional locations might be added and announced later on.